RocShow/MultiselectV2-widget/README.md

 - Selected selections will be shown as the title attribute of the button label.

+- Changed the css style of "checkAll" and "uncheckAll", the former font size was too small.

 Some more changes are underway...
 ---------------------------------------------